cstamas/rrf-demo/README.md

 dependencies I knew, then tried the build, and observed what other groupId are required.
 The Groovy was "done" in 1 step, while for Atlassian I had 3 iterations.

-Important: the GroupId filter allows "recording" of encountered grouoIds as well, that can be used as starting point as well.
+Important: the GroupId filter allows "recording" of encountered groupIds as well, that can be used as starting point as well (after "recording" done you can edit it, remove or add entries).

 ## But how?